Skip navigation

 How People leaders can help employees adopt and leverage new technologies:

-• Digital literacy training: Implement comprehensive training for leaders at all levels to help them build their tech skills.
+• Digital literacy training: Implement comprehensive training for leaders at all levels to help them build tech skills.

 • Prioritize data-driven decision-making: Dedicate time to learning how to leverage data for decision-making.